robcarver17/pysystemtrade/docs/IB.md

 - Logging: `def __init__(self, ..., log=logtoscreen())`.
 This also helpful: `log.label(broker="IB")`
 - Init the client and server objects, passing the log through
-- Init the error process `self.broker_init_error()`
 - Connect to the broker
+- Allow a disconnection to the broker

 Importantly the connection object will include methods that are inherited from [`brokerClient`](/sysbrokers/baseClient.py) and overriden in [`ibClient`](/sysbrokers/IB/ibClient.py).
 These are the main 'externally facing' methods.

 ### Data source objects

 We treat IB as another data source, which means it has to conform to the data object API (see [storing futures and spot FX data](/docs/futures.md)).
+Since connection objects abstract what the broker is doing, it should be possible to use these object for other brokers with minimal changes.

 #### Spot FX